The Affine Space¶

 class quantity_point;

-As we can see above, the quantity_point
+As we can see above, the quantity_point class template exposes one additional parameter compared

-parameter satisfies a PointOriginFor
+to quantity.
+The PO parameter satisfies a PointOriginFor concept

 and specifies the origin of our measurement scale.

-internally stores a quantity
+Each quantity_point internally stores a quantity object, which represents a

-as a model of a vector space from such an origin.
+a quantity_point can be considered as a model of a vector space from such an origin.

-Forcing the user to manually predefine an origin for every domain may be cumbersome and discourage
+Forcing the user to manually predefine an origin for every domain may be cumbersome and

-users from using such abstractions at all.
+discourage users from using such abstractions at all.
 This is why, by default, the PO

-parameter is initialized with the default_point_origin(R)
+template parameter is initialized with the default_point_origin(R) that provides the

-scale zeroth point using the following rules:
+quantity points' scale origin using the following rules:

 - if the measurement unit of a quantity specifies its point origin in its definition (e.g., degree Celsius), then this origin is being used,